AlexKondov/js-fundamentals-articles/new-keyword/README.md

 const test = new getName(); // { }
 ```

+Here the `test` variable will be assigned an empty object as a value since no bindings were made inside the `getName` function.
+It doesn't matter what the function's return value is - if we make a constructor call we will always receive an object.

+## Constructor calls

 There are a few things that happen whenever we call a function with _new_:

 - A new object is created
 - _this_ is bound to the new object
 - The new object is returned, _unless_ the function returns its own object

-* The newly created object is assigned as value to the variable
+- The newly created object is assigned as value to the variable

-In other words, we tell JavaScript to execute a function and assign a new object as value to the variable depending on how the function is constructed.
+In other words, we tell JavaScript to execute a function and return an object.
+Any _this_ bindings in the function are made on the object being returned.

 ```javascript
 function Dog(breed) {